-Since the date of the last report, the board met on the following occasions: on 16 July 2021 (virtual), 21 October 2021 (Dublin), 25 January 2022 (virtual) and on 18 May 2022 (Dublin) and 27 May 2022 (Rome).
+Since the date of the last report, the board met on the following occasions: on 27 May 2022 (Rome), 14 October 2022 (Madrid), 31 January 2023 (Dublin) and on 24 May 2023 (Milan).

 Audit and Risk Committee

 The Audit and Risk Committee's role includes the review of the financial statements of Standard UK, its financial regulatory returns, relations with and reports from the external and internal auditors, and oversight of Standard UK's risk management and internal controls.
 The main responsibilities are set out in written terms of reference.
 During the year, the committee considered the nature and scope of the year-end audit and reviewed the annual report.
 It considered compliance with accounting standards, the independence (taking into consideration the FRC's Ethical Standard as applied to public interest entities) and effectiveness of the external auditors, and the scope and extent of non-audit services provided by them.